vsz/Cooldown-Overlay/README.md

 * Persistent timers
 * Timers for bosses

+# Contact
-# For suggestions and questions, send a PM to /u/bunkbedlover on Reddit.
+For suggestions and questions, send a PM to /u/bunkbedlover on Reddit.